 St. Vincent Argyle International Airport (SVD) officially opened on February 14, 2017, offering a sleek new airport that can accommodate larger commercial planes.
 Visitors must take a flight with a major airline to a connecting hub such as St. Lucia, Barbados, Trinidad or Grenada then take a connecting flight with SVG Air, Caribbean Airlines or LIAT.
 Additional commercial airlines are beginning to schedule flights into the new airport.
-Air Canada, for example, will begin a weekly flight from Toronto starting mid-December 2017.
 Some of the smaller islands have their own airports that handle small charter planes but large commercial flights will come into the main island before heading on to the smaller islands in the chain.

 Where to Stay

 Endless choices are available to visitors looking for cozy accommodations in St. Vincent & The Grenadines.
 The first step in this process is figuring out the kind of trip you want to have on the island.
 Relaxation?
 Adventure?
 Maybe a little bit of both?
 With nine inhabited islands to choose from, you could never go wrong.
 Start off with one or two nights on the main island in a simple guesthouse or a luxurious beachside villa without breaking the bank.
 Next, scope out the scene on one of the smaller islands for the remainder of your vacation.
 From private islands, extravagant vacation homes, large hotels with a boutique feel & self-catering cottages, traveling to St. Vincent & The Grenadines has something for every budget.